josefs/meta-paper/paper.md

 which is the interface for monadic computations in meta-repa.

-The library for array computations are implemented as a shallow embedding on top of the core language.
-There are two different types of arrays in meta-repa, Pull arrays and Push arrays.
+The library for array computations has two different types of arrays; Pull arrays and Push arrays.
 Pull arrays correspond to the delayed array representation in repa.
 Push arrays are a different kind of delayed representation that supports a different set of operations.
 Pull arrays are discussed further in
 \ref{sec:shallow}.
 Push arrays are discussed in detail in \ref{sec:push}.
-The `Shape` type is used to represent array indices of different dimensions.
+The `Shape` type is used to represent array indices of varying dimensionality.
 This is discussed in more detail in section
 \ref{sec:shape}.
 Both types of arrays have instances of the class `Arr`: